ACT Criminal Law

 - The likelihood of them harassing or endangering anyone while on bail;

-If the person has already been found guilty of the offence, the court must also consider the likelihood of them being sentenced to imprisonment.
+If the person has already been found guilty of the offence, the court must also consider the likelihood of them being sentenced to imprisonment, along with other factors.

 Bail for show cause offences

-Show cause offences are offences for which the presumption in favour of bail is reversed and the accused person must ‘show cause’ for why they should be released from custody.
-Offences that are show cause offences include:
+Show cause offences are offences for which the accused person must ‘show cause’ for why they should be released from custody.

 - Serious child sex offences;